-Can one jailbreak iOS 10.2 or iOS 10.2.1?
-If not, what is the latest current state of an iOS 10.2.x jailbreak for iPhone and iPad?
+Can one jailbreak iOS 10.2.1 or iOS 10.3?
+If not, what is the latest current state of an iOS 10.2.1 / 10.3 jailbreak for iPhone and iPad?

 Over time, we’ve come to understand that movement in the jailbreak community tends to come in fits and starts.
 There’s inevitably a period of time where nothing happens, and the wheels turn slow, which is generally followed by a period of rapid progression where key members of the community tend to work closely together to announce and release exploits and tools.

-Once again, this activity pattern has proven to be true, culminating in the very recent release of Luca Todesco’s iOS 10.1.1 jailbreak for select 64-bit Apple devices.
-This is a first ever public jailbreak released for iOS 10 and is based on Google’s Project Zero exploits published by Ian Beer which has already been patched by Apple in iOS 10.2.
+Once again, this activity pattern has proven to be true, culminating in the recent release of Luca Todesco’s Mach_Portal+Yalu iOS 10.1.1 jailbreak for select 64-bit Apple devices, and the subsequent yalu102 jailbreak for iOS 10.2 for non-iPhone 7 64-bit devices.

 Having said that, it is important to remember that where the jailbreak community is concerned, you literally never know what’s around the corner.
 We have seen surprise releases in the past that came out of nowhere.
-So it’s highly possible that members of prominent jailbreak teams – such as those belonging to TaiG or Pangu – have been sitting quietly on information or exploits that are usable where iOS 10.2 is concerned – but haven’t shared anything about them in public yet.
+So it’s highly possible that members of prominent jailbreak teams – such as those belonging to TaiG or Pangu – have been sitting quietly on information or exploits that are usable where iOS 10.2.1-10.3 is concerned – but haven’t shared anything about them in public yet.

-As always, we will endeavor to keep you abreast with the latest iOS 10.2 jailbreak status, and if anything changes we will bring it directly to you immediately.
+As always, we will endeavor to keep you abreast with the latest iOS 10.2.1-10.3 jailbreak status, and if anything changes we will bring it directly to you immediately.
 Stay tuned.

 You may also like to check out:

-- How To Jailbreak iOS 10 / 10.1.1 With Mach_Portal + Yalu [Tutorial]
+- How To Jailbreak iOS 10.2 With Yalu102 [Tutorial]

 - Download iOS 10.3 Beta 1 For iPhone And iPad